 Though hearing aids have changed significantly in the last couple of decades, many who can benefit from hearing aids place discretion high on their list of priorities.

-Many of our South Plains patients value discretion when it comes to the hearing instrument they choose, which gives rise to an important question, “Are invisible-in-the-canal (IIC) hearing aids right for you?”
+Many of our patients value discretion when it comes to the hearing instrument they choose, which gives rise to an important question, “Are invisible-in-the-canal (IIC) hearing aids right for you?”

 Today’s Advanced Hearing Technology

-Before determining whether IIC hearing aids are right for you, consider that modern hearing aids are nothing like the bulky, clunky devices your grandparents, or your parents, wore.
+Before determining whether IIC hearing aids are right for you, consider that modern hearing aids are nothing like the bulky, clunky devices, your grandparents or parents wore.